 Ice Growth: Thin to Thick

-Once the first layer of ice catches on a lake it grows thicker at rate that is dependent, most obviously, on air temperature.
+Once the first layer of ice catches on a lake it grows thicker at rate that is dependent on air temperature, windiness, radiational cooling, the thickness of the ice sheet and any snow or frost build up on the ice sheet.
+Temperature is the easiest to assess.
 Freezing degree days (FDD) are the average number of degrees below freezing over 24 hours.
 For example is the average temperature over a day is 17 degrees that day had fifteen FDDs.
-An ice sheet will, in theory, grow at a rate of roughly one inch per fifteen FDDs starting from ice between 1/2" and3" thick.
+An ice sheet will, in theory, grow at a rate of roughly one inch per fifteen FDDs starting from ice between 1/2" and 3" thick (as the ice gets thicker the growth rate decreases as a result of the thermal resistance of the thicker ice).
 This is based on there being a bit of wind, a reasonably clear sky and no snow/frost on the ice.
-If there is no wind the ice will grow about half as fast.
+If there is no wind or there are cloudy skies, the ice growth may be considerably slower.

-For example, starting from 2" ice, if the maximum temperature yesterday was 22 degrees and the minimum overnight was 12 degrees the average is 17 deg giving 15 FDDs for the 24 hour period (assuming a typical, clear sky, day-night temperature profofile).
+For example, starting from 2" ice, if the maximum temperature yesterday was 22 degrees and the minimum overnight was 12 degrees the average is 17 deg giving 15 FDDs for the 24 hour period.
+This method assumes a typical amount of cloudiness and day-night temperature profile).
 The ice should be about an inch thicker than yesterday.
 As explained below there are a number of reasons why 'your results might vary'.
-Even a thin layer of snow or frost will dramitically slow the growth rate.
+Even a thin layer of snow or thick frost will dramatically slow the growth rate.
 As always, check the ice itself to see what the ground truth is.

 For an ice sheet to grow thicker it has to dissipate 80 calories per gram of water that turns to ice.
 The heat has to get out of the ice sheet either by conduction into overlying air or by radiational cooling from the ice surface.
 In general, when the ice is thinner than 3" the cooling rate is limited by the ability of the air over the ice to transmit heat.
-This is particularly true at temperatures closer to freezing.
-As it gets thicker than three inches the conductivity of the thicker ice becomes the biggest factor.
+Thin ice at temperatures near freezing thickens most quickly when radiaional cooling conditions are best (clear sky).

 These graphs are of most practical use to determine how much an ice sheet is likely to grow in a day or two of fairly constant temperatures.
 For example if you have bare ice that 2" thick and it is going to average 10 degrees for the next two full days, the ice will probably grow to about 5" in that time.
 As with everything else about ice, make sure you measure what the ground truth is (and don't use your truck as your testing tool).
 There are lots of reasons it could have grown less than expected and not many that it might have allowed it to grow more.